river06/leetcode2/README.md

 - **insert interval**: The first interval should be found by comparing ends with new interval.start

 ## stair shape stack series
-- **largest rectangle in histogram**: increasing stack to find border, left and right sweep
+- **largest rectangle in histogram**: increasing stack to find border, ~~left and right sweep~~, left to right sweep is enough, when decrease, current bar is right border.
+Upside down with container with most waster.
+- **maximal rectangle**: loop of largest rectangle in histogram
 - **container with most water**: decreasing stack to find border, left sweep is enough

 ## 2D dynamic programming